quietlight/Skraak/README.md

 # integer mapping.
 ```
 5. Run inference on raw data using a trained model
 Skraak will try to find png images first, in the folders covered by the glob pattern.
-If there are no png's found it will predict on wav or flac files, using 5 second audio clips, converted to 224x224 pixel RGB spectrogram images, with a 2.5 recond hop.
+If there are no png's found it will predict on wav or flac files, using 5 second audio clips, converted to 224x224 pixel RGB spectrogram images, with a 2.5 second hop.
 > You are responsible for providing an appropriate model.
 > I use a binary Kiwi/Not model for finding calls in audio data, and a Duet/Female/Male/Not model on png clips made from calls detected by the binary model.
 > Find some models to start with in the Models folder
 ```
 using Skraak
-glob_pattern = "Clips/" #Note: requires folders as input.
+glob_pattern = "*/*/" #Note: requires folders as input.
 Folders contain flac, wav or png files.

 # Predict label classes of png, wav or flac files found in folders specified by
 # glob_pattern using model.jld2.
 A preds.csv file is saved in current directory